 Unfortunately, the only way to do this is manually.

-If there are many pages that require indexing, create a list; the easiest way is to download it directly from Search Console.
+If there are many pages that require indexing, create a list; the easiest and best way is to download it directly from Search Console.
 Then follow the instructions below.

-2. The page should display ‘not indexed’ as per the below (if it says ‘page indexed, the you’re fine - the process for that page can stop here!)
+2. The page should display ‘not indexed’ as per the below (if it says ‘page indexed', then you’re fine - this process can stop here - it is only a matter of time before this web page will appear in search engine results!)

 3. Click on ‘Test Live URL’ to see if it finds any reason the page may not be indexed.
 If it does, you’ll need to work out how to fix the page.

-6. Then do this for each page that you need to be indexed.
+6. Do this for each of the web pages you need to be indexed.

-It may take a few days for each page to be indexed after you’ve submitted them, however if you’re submitting regularly and have many pages, you should see something like the graph below for indexed pages - with search impressions increasing along with it: a perfect result!
+It may take a few days for each page to be indexed after being submitted.
+However if you have many pages that you’re submitting, you should see something your indexed pages increase - with impressions for search engines increasing along with it: a perfect result!

 Be careful that you’re not submitting pages you shouldn’t.
 A great example relates to the URL that has been allocated to the ‘domain property’ we discussed earlier.
 For example you may have a blog that exists as yourdomain.com/blog

-Depending on whether you’re using www or not, a page with the alternative may appear in the ‘not indexed’ group.
-If your page is www.yourdomain.com/blog you may find yourdomain.com/blog in the non-indexed pages.
+Depending on whether your primary domain uses www or not, a page with the alternative may appear in the ‘not indexed’ group.
+So if your page is yourdomain.com/blog, you may find www.yourdomain.com/blog in the non-indexed pages.
 But you needn’t request that this be indexed.
-The first page - www.yourdomain.com/blog - is the correct one.
-Therefore you don’t need to do anything,
+The first page - yourdomain.com/blog - is the correct one.
+Therefore, you don’t need to do anything.

-And the same applies to http pages.
-If your site is https (as it should be - mentioned earlier)
+The same applies to http pages.
+If your site is https (and it definitely should be - as mentioned earlier)

 Site Architecture

-The architecture of your site has a significant impact on the SEO performance of your startup.
-A well-structured architecture helps search engines crawl and index your site more effectively, which can improve your visibility in search results.
+The architecture of your site can have a significant impact on the SEO performance of your startup.
+A well-structured architecture helps search engines crawl and index your site more effectively, which can improve your visibility in search engine results pages.
 Factors to consider include:

 Hierarchy: Your website should have a clear hierarchy of pages and content that reflects the most important topics and categories.
 This can be achieved through a clear navigation menu, adding breadcrumbs, and a well-organized sitemap.